 1987 – 1994 | Commodore

-It was in the 1987/88 season that home computer manufacturer Commodore entered the onto the football scene with their sponsorship of London club Chelsea.
+It was in the 1987/88 season that home computer manufacturer Commodore entered the football scene with their sponsorship of London club Chelsea.
 Chelsea, now considered a powerhouse of English football were a far less fierce prospect during this era, many years prior to the ownership of Russian billionaire Roman Abramovich.
 The sponsorship deal coincided with the club’s relegation from, what was then, the top tier of the English game, League Division 1.

 Chelsea midfielder John Bumstead wearing the 87/88 Chelsea shirt sponsored by Commodore [Image: Bob Thomas / Getty Images]